 Getting to Fraser Island

-We stayed at Noosa during our time in Rainbow Coast, and Fraser Island is about 2 hours drive away.
-Our guide from The Discovery Group picked us up on time at 6:15am at our pick up point.
-We were picked up in a special 4WD All terrain warrior, which has very tall wheels and designed for off road paths.
+We stayed at Noosa during our time in Rainbow Coast, and Fraser Island is about 2 hours drive away, which means we had to start the day bright and early.
+Our guide from The Discovery Group picked us up on time at 6:15 am at our pick up point.
+We were picked up in a special 4WD All terrain warrior, which has very tall wheels and designed for off-road paths.

-We made one stop at a gas station for breakfast then resumed driving to Inskip Point, the crossing point to Fraser Island which didn’t look like anything since there was no port, just a bunch of cars queueing up to get into the ferry.
+We made one stop at a gas station for breakfast then resumed driving to Inskip Point, the crossing point to Fraser Island.
+It didn’t look like anything since there was no port, just a bunch of cars queueing up to get into the ferry.

 First views of Fraser Island